graphjs/graphjs/README.md

 # GraphJS

 GraphJS is a Javascript client-side library to help developers easily enable social features on their web sites.
-GraphJS is built upon the [Pho framework](https://github.com/phonetworks/pho-microkernel), and it's open source.
+GraphJS is built upon the [Phở framework](https://github.com/phonetworks/pho-microkernel), and it's open source.
 With only a few lines of code, you can easily add authentication, comments, messages, forum, groups, profiles etc. to your static web pages.

 GraphJS depends on [Riot.js](https://riot.js.org/).